Chrysanthemum by Kevin Henkes, a Children's Book About Verbal Bullying

 Even though the characters in Henkes stories are only about two inches tall, the characters' have experiences that most school-aged children will be able to relate to.
 Henkes shows a realistic understanding and empathy for a child who is in a teasing or bullying situation.
 I always get a bit choked up for Crysanthemum.
 The parent in me feels no child should have to be exposed to this unpleasant aspect of life in a public school.
 Although this story has a happy ending, many children who are teased at school don't experience such happy endings.
 This book could help you begin a dialogue in a classroom setting about teasing or bullying, and to set expectations about classroom behaviors.
 Other books about bullying address the topic in a more direct way, but this book is an excellent one to share with an elementary school classroom because its humor and tone are lighthearted, and the ending is not only happy, it is jubilant.

-Children's Names Are An Important Part of Who They Are
+Children's Names Are An Important Part of Their Identity

 Another book about the importance of a child's name is Arlene Mosel's Tikki-Tikki-Tembo.
 This other fanciful "pseudo fable" is a classic children's story that can help you explore your discussion of teasing into a different direction of personal identity and stereotypes.
-Compare this title with My Name is Yoon, a book I strongly recommend as a title to pair with Tikki Tikki Tembo.
+Compare this title with My Name is Yoon or The Name Jar a book I strongly recommend as a title to pair with Tikki Tikki Tembo.

 More on Bullying at HubPages